MrGentle/BlazeChameleon/README.md

 # BlazeChameleon
-API/Interface for SteamWorks and SteamWeb.
+A cross-platform CLI which runs an API/Interface for SteamWorks and SteamWeb.
 Mainly used for Lethal League Blaze but you should be able to use it for any steam game.

 ## Building
 1. Clone the repository.